Curse and mark of Cain: Latter Day Saint movement

 As related by Abraham O. Smoot after his death, apostle David W. Patten said he encountered a Black man in Paris, Tennessee, who said that he was Cain.
 The account states that Cain had earnestly sought death but was denied it, and that his mission was to destroy the souls of men.
 The recollection of Patten's story is quoted in apostle Spencer W. Kimball's The Miracle of Forgiveness.

-Although not explicitly stated in Latter-day Saint scripture, at least one publication of the Church of Jesus Christ of Latter-day Saints (LDS Church) still teaches that Ham's wife was a descendant of Cain.
-The "Guide to the Scriptures," published as an explanatory companion to the scriptures, states "Ham’s wife, Egyptus, was a descendant of Cain; the sons of their daughter Egyptus settled in Egypt".
+Although not explicitly stated in Latter-day Saint scripture, at least one publication of the largest denomination in Mormonism, the Church of Jesus Christ of Latter-day Saints (LDS Church), still teaches that Ham's wife was a descendant of Cain.
+Its "Guide to the Scriptures," published as an explanatory companion to the scriptures, states "Ham's wife, Egyptus, was a descendant of Cain; the sons of their daughter Egyptus settled in Egypt".

-Priesthood ban
+Temple and priesthood ban

-There is evidence that Joseph Smith did not consider the ban on Black men to the priesthood to be relevant in modern times, since he himself (and other church leaders close to him) ordained Black men into it, notably Elijah Abel and Walker Lewis.
+There is evidence which proves that Joseph Smith did not consider the ban on Black men to the priesthood to be relevant in modern times, since he himself (and other church leaders close to him) ordained Black men into it, notably Elijah Abel and Walker Lewis.

 After the death of Joseph Smith, Brigham Young (the second President of the Church) accepted the idea that people of African ancestry were generally under the curse of Cain, and in 1852, he stated that people of Black African descent were not eligible to hold the church's priesthood.
 Young taught that in the war in heaven, both Cain and Abel were leaders.
 The spirits of Black people fought under Cain and were assigned to be Cain's descendants.
 Those that fought under Abel were assigned to be Abel's descendants.
 Cain hoped that by killing his brother, the spirits that were under him would have an advantage over the spirits under Abel.
 However, God cursed Cain and his descendants not to have the priesthood until all of Abel's descendants had the priesthood.
 The spirits of Black people understood this and stood with Cain and accepted the punishment.

 The ban on the priesthood affected Black members differently than it did in other churches because the LDS Church has a lay priesthood in which virtually all worthy male members become priesthood holders.

 Several of Young's successors defended the priesthood ban as being a result of the curse of Cain, though some disagreed.
 Sterling M. McMurrin reported that, in 1954, church president David O. McKay said: "There is not now, and there never has been a doctrine in this church that the negroes are under a divine curse.
 There is no doctrine in the church of any kind pertaining to the negro.
 We believe that we have a scriptural precedent for withholding the priesthood from the negro.
 It is a practice, not a doctrine, and the practice someday will be changed.
 And that's all there is to it."